keilmillerjr/mvscomplete-layout/readme.md

 # mvscomplete layout for AttractMode front end

-*v.01* by Keil Miller Jr [Keil Miller Jr](http://keilmillerjr.com)
+*v.02* by Keil Miller Jr [Keil Miller Jr](http://keilmillerjr.com)

 ![Image of layout](layout.png)

 ## DESCRIPTION:

 mvscomplete is a layout for the [AttractMode](http://attractmode.org) front end.
 It is designed as a better option than a 161-in-1 multicart for the neo geo mvs.
-It works well at vga (640x480) and higher 4:3 aspect resolutions.
-It will work at widescreen resolutions, but slot artwork will be stretched wider than the normal 3:5 ratio.
+It works well at vga (640x480) resolution.

 ## Requirements:

 * AttractMode compatible device with AttractMode 2.2 installed
-* Mame/GroovyMame installed with corresponding neo roms and bios
+* Mame/GroovyMame installed with corresponding neogeo roms and bios

 ## Paths